 Across industry, many definitions are used when it comes to the different types of maintenance.
 It can quickly get confusing when people talk about preventive maintenance, condition-based maintenance, or predictive maintenance but actually have something else in mind than you do.
 Some people get very excited about these definitions and can spend a lot of time on for example disagreeing with what is and what isn’t preventive maintenance.
-Let’s not do that, instead, I’ll offer you my view of the different maintenance types and more importantly, when to use them.
+Let’s not do that, instead, I’ll offer you my view of the different maintenance types and, more importantly, when to use them.

 What are the different types of maintenance?